rust-lang/rust-wiki-backup/Note-guide-for-new-contributors.md

 Outstanding bugs or feature requests in Rust often have a corresponding test in the [[test suite|Note testsuite]] that doesn't yet pass.
 One good way to jump into Rust development is to look for files in the test/run-pass directory containing the string `xfail-test`.
 Those tests all correspond to bugs that need to be fixed, features that someone needs to finish, or sometimes tests that need deleting.

-The source is also littered with hundreds of comments marked with 'FIXME' and 'TODO'.
+The source is also littered with hundreds of comments marked with 'FIXME' and 'XXX'.
 In Rust, FIXME comments come with an issue number; sometimes these refer to issues that may be resolved easily.

 If in doubt, ask on IRC.
 Somebody will surely have a task that needs to be done.